-Luckily, your Mac does allow you to download apps from anywhere — it just requires a few more steps.
+Luckily, your Mac does allow you to download apps from anywhere — it just requires extra steps.

 How to download apps that aren’t on the App Store or come from unidentified developers

-There are two main ways to give your Mac access to a broader range of apps:
+There are two ways to give your Mac access to a broader range of apps:

-- Set your Mac to allow you to open apps that aren’t from the App Store
+- Set up your Mac to allow opening apps that aren’t from the App Store

-- Set your Mac to allow apps from unidentified developers
+- Set up your Mac to allow opening apps from unidentified developers

-Both of these methods consist of changing your Mac’s Security & Privacy settings to allow you to open apps that haven’t been checked by Gatekeeper.
-Once you’ve bypassed Gatekeeper, you’ll be able to download and run all the apps you’d like.
+Both of these methods require changing Mac’s Security & Privacy settings to allow you to open apps that Gatekeeper hasn’t approved.
+Once you’ve bypassed Gatekeeper, you’ll be able to download and run all the apps you like.
 (To learn how to do this, check out our piece on how to open apps from unidentified developers.)

 How to download apps from anywhere

-Before macOS Sierra, it was much easier to set your Mac to allow you to download apps from anywhere.
+Before macOS Sierra, it was much easier to download apps from anywhere.
 You’d simply go to System Preferences > Security & Privacy > General, then under Allow apps to be downloaded from, select Anywhere.

-Since new updates to macOs, however, you’ll need to change a few more settings on your Mac in order to do so.
-Here’s how:
+However, since new updates to macOS, you’ll need to change a few more settings on your Mac.
+Here’s what you should do:

-- Launch Terminal by going to Finder > Applications > Utilities or by locating it with Spotlight search (
+- Launch Terminal by going to Finder > Applications > Utilities.
+You can also locate it with Spotlight search by pressing Command-Space.

 - In Terminal, type the command

 sudo spctl --master-disableand hit Return.
-Enter your Mac’s password when prompted.
+Enter your Mac’s password.

 - Go to System Preferences > Security & Privacy > General.
-At the bottom of the window, you’ll see multiple options under Allow apps to be downloaded from.
-Select Anywhere to allow your Mac to download any and all apps.
+At the bottom of the window, you’ll see Allow apps to be downloaded from with automatically selected Anywhere.